-My first step was to do plan as much of the app as I could before diving into the code.
+My first step was to plan as much of the app as I could before diving into the code.
 I started by imagining the app I wanted.
 How would it work?
 What would users and visitors be able to do?
 What would they see?
 Once I had a general idea of how I wanted the users (shelters) and visitors to interact with the app, I began mapping out the models and relationships.

 Test Driven Development (TDD)

-I decided for this app to implement test driven development from the beginning with RSpec.
+I decided for this app to implement test-driven development from the beginning with RSpec.
 I used the faker gem to generate fake data for the tests and the shoulda-matchers gem to write more readable relationship tests.

 Overall, TDD was more fun than I thought it would be!
 Once I got the hang of using RSpec, faker and shoulda-matchers, it was fun to write the tests for what I wanted my code to do, then try to write the code.
 At first, it felt like I was doing more work upfront, but I can see how it saves time by helping you avoid bugs early on.
 I had a few instances where a test would not pass and I had to figure out why the code I thought would work didn’t!
-I’d much rather find and fix bugs like this in the initial stages rather than trying to debug further in the development process.
+I’d much rather find and fix bugs like this in the initial stages rather than try to debug further in the development process.

 Controller and Views

-This part was relatively straightforward and was fun because I had some assurances that my models and associations worked the way I wanted them to because of the testing.
+This part was relatively straightforward and fun because I had some assurances that my models and associations worked the way I wanted them to because of the testing.
 However, I did run into several issues that I did not anticipate in the beginning.

-One of the biggest issues I faced was scrapping the items that were “lazily-loaded” by Amazon on their wishlist pages.
+One of the biggest issues I faced was scrapping the items that were “lazily loaded” by Amazon on their wishlist pages.

 I could see all of the items on the wishlist page, so I wasn’t sure what the problem was at first.
 I refreshed the page and opened it in different browsers…. still nothing.
 It wasn’t until I scrolled down the page fast that I realized what was happening.